mpcjanssen/simpletask-android/doc/MYN.md

 * Significant Outcome -> @!SOC

 One disadvantage of Simpletask when using it for MYN is if a certain urgency zone is empty, you will have to retype the listname when creating a new item in that urgency zone.
 One workaround is to not archive all your tasks immediately so that there will always be tasks (though completed) on each list.
+The `hide completed tasks` filter will help with this.

 ## Configuring the sort for MYN

 To defer tasks in Simpletask for Defer-To-Do or Defer-To-Review we use the threshold date functionallity.
 So make sure in settings the `Defer by threshold date` is checked.
-You can then use threshold date `t:yyyy-mm-dd` as startdate in MTD
+You can then use threshold date `t:yyyy-mm-dd` as startdate in MYN/1MTD

-Even though we can't hide future tasks, we can sort them to the end.
-To achieve that we use the `Threshold date in future` sort.The other main thing is to sort your list by reversed threshold date so that older tasks will be sorted lower on the list.
+You can either hide future tasks (from the 'Other' filter tab) or we can sort them to the end (so they are still visible but out of the way).
+To achieve that we use the `Threshold date in future` sort.
+The other main thing is to sort your list by reversed threshold date so that older tasks will be sorted lower on the list.
 Besides that it doesn't really matter how you sort after that, see picture the below for an example.

 ## Using the list